virajbhartiya/RecallOS/README.md

 - **Web Client**: Manual memory entry with rich editing and visualization tools
 - **SDK/MCP Integration**: Programmatic access for custom integrations and automation

-Once captured, memories are automatically processed with AI-powered summarization, metadata extraction, and vector embeddings.
-The system builds a knowledge graph connecting related memories through semantic, topical, and temporal relationships.
+Once captured, memories are automatically processed with canonicalization and vector embeddings.
+The system builds a knowledge graph connecting related memories through semantic, topical, and temporal relationships without storing separate summaries or AI-generated metadata.

 Search your knowledge base using natural language queries.
 The system performs semantic search across vector embeddings and generates AI-powered answers with inline citations to source memories.
 Results can be exported for use with ChatGPT or Claude.